lu4/splitter/README.md

 content between sessions.
 If a file wasn't created by splitter.py even appending operation will preserve original file.

+a--->file2.txt
+Only the file produced within current session will be appended.

 ```

 This would create a set of files similar to the following: